Travelport-Ukraine/uapi-json/docs/Air.md

 ### TAU - Ticketing Arrangement
 <a name="tau"></a>
 Ticketing Arrangement is an optional param used for domestic purposes of agents to specify assumed date/time of booking.

+The default value is 3 hours from the current timestamp.

 The `tau` option  represents an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format, Date object or Array of numbers.